johvincau/openmc/docs/source/methods/tallies.rst

 Tallies
 =======

-Note that the methods discussed in this section are written specifically for continuous-energy mode but equivalent apply to the multi-group mode if the particle's energy is replaced with the particle's group
+The methods discussed in this section are written specifically for continuous-energy mode, but also equivalently apply to multi-group mode if the particle's energy is replaced by the particle's group.

 ------------------
 Filters and Scores